-Permission will only be granted for development proposals that generate significant amounts of movement where applicants can demonstrate that the traffic impact of each proposal (including cumulative impacts where appropriate) on the safety of horse movements in the town, and on the safety of other users of the highway, including emergency services of all types, have been assessed to:

-- i. determine whether the proposal results in material adverse impacts - ii. where necessary, identify any measures to mitigate the individual (and, where appropriate, cumulative) transport impacts of development, including additional congestion, which is potentially detrimental to residents or the functioning of local businesses, including all aspects of the Horseracing Industry.
+- a.
+Development proposals should demonstrate the way in which they incorporate their traffic and servicing requirements within the capacity and the safety of the local highway network. - b.
+Development proposals that would generate significant amounts of traffic movement will only be supported where they demonstrate that the traffic impact of each proposal (including cumulative impacts where appropriate) on the safety of horse movements in the town, and on the safety of other users of the highway, including emergency services of all types, have been assessed to: - i. determine whether the proposal results in material adverse impacts - ii. where necessary, identify any measures to mitigate the individual (and, where appropriate, cumulative) transport impacts of development, including additional congestion, which is detrimental to residents or the functioning of local businesses, including all aspects of the Horseracing Industry.
 Where appropriate, these measures may include contributions to the upgrade of horse crossings and measures to raise awareness of the special circumstances and specific highway safety issues that exist in Newmarket.